JulioJu/AndroidTaquinGame/README.md

 * Each square have a north, east, south, west square (or null).
 * It's constructs with recursivity.
 * Actually, square.north and square.west is always `null` (problematic).

-## TODO
-* Keep `Square[][] grid` when the Activity is stopped (but resize Squares when it's simply the Orientation (vertical / horizontal) that changes)
-* Add levels.
-Level beginner, intermediate, master.
-Or let the gamer choose the length of the grid.
-* Add winner message.